SCHOOL HOLIDAYS: The Ultimate boredom busters on the Coast

 Hervey Bay Go Kart Track

-FOR a fun half-day outing, race around Hervey Bay Go Kart track then cool off for a few hours slip-sliding your way down the 120m waterslide.
+FOR a fun half-day outing, race around Hervey Bay Go Kart track then cool off for a few hours slip-sliding your way down the 120-metre waterslide.

-Children must be two years old to ride in a tandem go-kart with an over-18 driver but nine-year-olds and over can drive their own.
+Children must be two years old to ride in a tandem go-kart with an over-18 driver, but nine-year-olds+ can drive their own.
 Kids and tots of all ages can ride the water slide.